scala/scala-lang/blog/_posts/2026-06-01-first-part-security-audit.md

 ## Fixes

-All reported issues were fixed before the publication of this blog post, both in the Scala 3.3 LTS branch and in the main Scala 3.8 development branch.
+All reported issues were present in 3.8-RC1 and fixed before the publication of this blog post, both in the Scala 3.3 LTS branch and in the main Scala 3.8 development branch.

 One example was a medium severity issue in [the compiler's handling of TASTy files](https://github.com/scala/scala3/pull/25676).
 The compiler did not validate that certain offsets were nonnegative, which could lead to an infinite loop when processing a maliciously crafted TASTy file containing unexpected negative offsets.
 The fix introduced additional validation not only for this specific case, but more generally for parsing variable-length TASTy integers, helping prevent similar classes of issues in the future.